Josuevillalona/geo-risk-spotter/cline_docs/currentTask.md

 ### Objective
 Integrate the frontend with the deployed backend API for AI analysis and display both raw data and AI insights in the sidebar.
+Enable map response when pressing Enter in the zip code search bar.

 ### Context
 We have successfully completed Sprint 1.4, which validated client-side interactivity and raw data display in the sidebar.
 In Sprint 1.5, we have: